haekb/nolf2-modernizer/Assets/ModernizerReadme.txt

 Beta 2 Fixes:
  - Added a hopefully functional dedicated server
  - Fixed the server browser not displaying servers (You had one job!!)
+ - Fixed scopes and most other overlays
+ - Fixed view models being slightly stretched
+ - Found and replanted the missing foilage

 Known Issues:
     The following might not be fixable: